awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartMedicalTranscriptionJob.md

 Required: No

  ** [MedicalTranscriptionJobName](#API_StartMedicalTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartMedicalTranscriptionJob-request-MedicalTranscriptionJobName"></a>
 The name of the medical transcription job\.
 You can't use the strings "\." or "\.\." by themselves as the job name\.
 The name must also be unique within an AWS account\.
+If you try to create a medical transcription job with the same name as a previous medical transcription job you will receive a `ConflictException` error\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`